Have you tried any of the Peloton strength training classes yet? If not, you’re missing out.

 One of the ways that Peloton strength training really started working for me is when I joined the Facebook group called HardCORE on the Floor.
 There are more than 100,000 people in this group of Peloton enthusiasts.

-The idea is to give structure to your strength training.
+The idea behind the hardcore calendar is to give structure to your strength training.
 That way, even if you can only fit in two of the strength classes each day, you’re hitting every area of your body throughout the week.

 Peloton strength training before and after